Jorn-S/ng-crud-service/README.md

 ### Creating a service

+Using a schematic:

+    ng generate @jorns/ng-crud-service:crud-service --name YourServiceName --path your/service/path

 Create a service and extend `CrudService`.
 Provide a resource prefix for your service which will be prepended to all your requests made.
 Inject the `HttpClient` to the contructor and provide to the baseclass constructor with `super(http)`.